kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 Our goal is to help you develop your ability to express yourself in English comfortably and confidently.

-We begin with opening up topics about yourself and slowly transition to more professional and work related conversations.
+We begin with opening up topics about yourself and slowly transition to more professional and work-related conversations.

 ## Please do all the writing activities.